 Reflecting the true nature of a team, if just one person moves out of synch or moves slightly out of the circle, the whole group will collapse like a deck of cards.

 This can serve as a powerful example in your processing of the activity in relation to common goals, the impact of individual contributions and taking risks.
-See the Reflections tab for more processing ideas.
+See the Reflection Tips tab for more processing ideas.

 Practical Leadership Tips